pgRouting/pgrouting/doc/planar/pgr_isPlanar.rst

 A graph is planar if it can be drawn in two-dimensional space with no two of its edges crossing.
 Such a drawing of a planar graph is called a plane drawing.
 Every planar graph also admits a straight-line drawing, which is a plane drawing where each edge is represented by a line segment.
+When a graph has K5 or K3,3 as subgraph then the graph is not planar.

 The main characteristics are:
   - It will return a boolean value depending upon the planarity of the graph.